vhaasteren/discovery/README.md

 - `PulsarLikelihood(signals, concat=True)`: returns a `PulsarLikelihood` object, with a `logL` property that implements the single-pulsar likelihood as a JAX-ready function.
 The likelihood takes as a single argument a dictionary of parameters named as discussed above.
 Here `signals` is an iterable that must contain exactly one residual vector, exactly one noise `Kernel`, any number of `GP` objects, and any number of deterministic delays (any callable).
 If `concat=False`, the likelihood is built by nesting `ShermanMorrisonKernel`s, first consuming `ConstantGP` objects (those without parameters) and then `VariableGP`, but otherwise respecting the order in `signals`.
 If `concat=True`, the `ConstantGP`s and `VariableGP`s are separately concatenated, and then nested.
 - `GlobalLikelihood(psls, globalgp=None)`: returns `GlobalLikelihood` object, with a `logL` property that implements the multi-pulsar likelihood as a JAX-ready function.
 The likelihood takes as a single argument a dictionary of parameters.
 Here `psls` is an iterable that may contain any number of `PulsarLikelihood` objects, and `globalgp` is a `GlobalVariableGP` object, such as returned by `makegp_fourier_global`, encoding a joint GP for all pulsars.

 - The two likelihood objects have a `sample` property—a JAX-ready function that generates a random realization of the data if given a JAX key and a dictionary of parameters.
+(According to JAX protocol, `sample` actually return a tuple consisting of the "split" key and the data realization.)

 ## Priors (`prior.py`)